rayyuan90/rayyuan.github.io/about.md

 Being a programmer and think like a programmer.Take responsibility for your code.
 And make it more convenient,readable ,reusable and a better customer experience.

-i love front-end and being a Full-Stack Web Developer.
+I love Front-End and Being a Full-Stack Web Developer.

 ### Contact Me